History in a Tin: The Colonial Past of Vietnam Through Popular Canned Food | Saigoneer

 Traversing the isles of European import markets or gourmet markets in Vietnam, one might stumble upon red cans of butter that go by the name Bretel and come with a hefty price tag.

 A simple search for Bretel butter in both Vietnamese and English will open a wealth of blog posts, forums, online community chatter and posts written by overseas Vietnamese, mostly talking about how they have searched high and low for the Bretel butter can that they enjoyed in the past.
 Andrea Nguyen wrote about the cult favorite in one post, and it appears in Kim Thuy’s book Ru, when a character offers high praise for the taste of Bretel butter.
-Thinker Phan Huy Duong, in Mot Hanh Trinh Tu Duy 2, mentions a café in Hanoi where he enjoys a toothpick of Bretel butter and a tiny teaspoon of cognac.
+Thinker Phan Huy Duong, in Mot Hanh Trinh Tu Duy 2, mentions a café in Hanoi where one can enjoy the drink with a toothpick of Bretel butter and a tiny teaspoon of cognac.
 The Bretel canned butter is also my grandfather’s favorite butter to eat with bread.

 There is so little information in English about the butter that it’s hard to believe it used to be the largest butter factory in the world.
 Vietnamese penning online posts asking for help finding Bretel canned butter were often met with either a clueless reaction from a foreigner or a similar request from other Vietnamese.
 For older Vietnamese, Bretel canned butter is a time capsule on its own.